-Whatever the weather, it’s always a good day for a walk, especially when January is Walk Your Dog Month!
+Whatever the weather, it’s always a good day for a walk!
 To give you a little walking inspiration, we’ve put together a few of our favourite winter walks along with the wonderful team at Rosewood, the people who make our pet pieces.

 So dig out your wellies and woollies and grab those leads.
 If we’ve missed any of your favourites, just let us know in the comments below…

 “I first visited the Malverns on location for photoshoot with the Joules team, and the hills provided endless spectacular walking routes.
 The 20+ peaks are a 15km range of ancient rocks dating back over 650 million years, and are criss-crossed with 160km of bridleways and footpaths across their entire length.
 Dividing the Counties of Herefordshire and Worcestershire, the hills rise dramatically out of the landscape and feature many springs and fountains, in particular St Ann’s Well where there are lots of cafes for a pit stop!”

 “Largely forestland, Haughmond Hill is an ideal walking spot for families with plenty of refreshments around for pups and their humans to refuel.
 You will be rewarded by expansive views across the Shropshire plains; spy the historic town of Shrewsbury, the River Severn, and on very sunny days you can even make out the Welsh hills.”

 Bev Panter – Marketing Director at Rosewood Pet Products